j2eeexpert2015/DebuggingTutorial/README.md

 Add Java Exception breakpoint -> Choose an Exception (Arithmetic Exception) -> Click OK
 The code will pause right at the line that is about to through the exception.
 Note: Right Click -> Breakpoint properties ->Select "SubClasses of this exception"

+## Method Breakpoint
+Right-click on the break point placed at the method signature -> Breakpoint properties->Select Entry or Exit check boxes based on where you want your code to pause.